meilianliang/DeepTM-ESM/README.md

 DATASET=DeepSTABp ./test.sh deepstabp_test.csv  # DeepSTABp dataset with OGT
 ```

-**Note:** Place your trained model files in `DeepTM-ESM/Model/`.
-The test script will automatically use all models in this directory for evaluation.
+**Note:** Put your trained models under DeepTM-ESM/Model/ and the mean/std normalization files under DeepTM-ESM/Data/.
+The test script will use all models in Model/ and expects the corresponding statistics (e.g., *_noblhhm.npy, *_ogt.npy) to already exist in Data/.

 ### 3. Prediction